 What's the outlook?

 The outlook is generally unfavorable.
-Seizures are difficult to control and patients often lose abilities involving thinking and movement.
-However, the course of the various syndromes varies considerably from individual to individual.
+Seizures are difficult to control and people often lose abilities involving thinking and movement.
+However, the outlook for different types of PME can vary from person to another.

 After diagnosis, genetic counseling can help provide information to families about how the PME may progress, including

 - Timeframe of decline

 - Risk of disease in genetically related members of the family

 There are support groups for people with PME and families that can provide information, support, shared experiences and connection.